TheRenegadeCoder/sample-programs/archive/f/ferret/README.md

 # Sample Programs in Ferret

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Ferret!
-To find documentation related to the Ferret code in this repo, look [here.](https://sampleprograms.io/languages/ferret)
+To find documentation related to the Ferret code in this repo, look [here](https://sampleprograms.io/languages/ferret).

 ## Sample Programs List - 2/38 :disappointed: